Sisa-Ndabeni/SQL-portfolio/README.md

 Simulates a support environment for tracking and analyzing customer tickets, agent perfomance, and service metrics.

--Create, populate, and query support data
--Useful for monitoring KPIs like resolution time and ticket volume
+a.Create, populate, and query support data b.Useful for monitoring KPIs like resolution time and ticket volume c.Technologies: SQL, MySQL
--Technologies: SQL, MySQL

 ## More Projects Coming Soon: